 Pink Eye (Conjunctivitis)Pinkeye (conjunctivitis) refers to a condition that makes the whites of the eyes look pink or red.
 Causes include colds, allergies, bacteria, fungus, parasites, and eye medications or cosmetics.
 Less commonly, autoimmune conditions and other rare conditions may be the cause.
 Pinkeye tends to resolve within five to 10 days.
 Bacterial conjunctivitis is treated with antibiotics.
 Hand washing and good hygiene can help prevent conjunctivitis.

 PCR (Polymerase Chain Reaction Test)PCR (polymerase chain reaction) is technique in molecular genetics that analyzes short sequences of DNA or RNA.
 PCR is used to help doctors diagnose HIV, viruses, and fungi in patients.
-RT-PCR is a test used to detect and measure RNA.
+RT-PCR is a test used to detect and measure RNA -- as of June 2020, this is the standard test to diagnose the presence of the SARS CoV-2 coronavirus responsible for the deadly COVID-19 pandemic.

 Pregnancy PlanningPregnancy planning is important to help prevent exposure of the mother and fetus to potentially harmful medications and substances during the early days, and throughout the pregnancy.
 Nutritional planning, prevention of birth defects, conditions such as high blood pressure, heart disease, diabetes, and kidney disease need careful monitoring.
 Gestational diabetes, preeclampsia, and pregnancy-induced hypertension are conditions that may arise during pregnancy.
 Immunizations, inherited disorders, exercise, air travel, intercourse, and birth control are important factors to consider when planning a pregnancy.